canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 Implicit conversions happen when SQL Server needs to convert between two data types in a `WHERE` or in `JOIN`.
 For example, the query `SELECT * FROM dbo.Orders WHERE OrderNumber = 123` with `OrderNumber` as a `VARCHAR(20)` column has implicit warning when compared to an integer.

 To decide when implicit conversion happens, you can check [Microsoft Data Type Precedence table](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-type-precedence-transact-sql?view=sql-server-ver15).
 Types with lower precedence convert to types with higher precedence.
-For example, `VARCHAR` will be always converted to `INT`.
+For example, `VARCHAR` will be always converted to `INT` and to `NVARCHAR`.

 You can use this script to [indentify queries with implicit conversion](https://blog.sqlauthority.com/2018/06/11/sql-server-how-to-fix-convert_implicit-warnings/).